 From this definition, it is gathered that a trust involves as a minimum, a tripartite relationship involving:

 - A Settlor, defined in Article 2 of the TTA as the person who creates the trust, including the person who provides trust property or makes a disposition on trust or to a trust.
-A settlor can be either a natural or a legal person, or even another trust.
+A settlor can be either a natural or a legal person.
 What is important is that the settlor creating the trust must have legal capacity to settle property;

 - A Trustee, also defined in Article 2 of the TTA, is the person who holds the property under the obligation to deal with the said property for the benefit of the beneficiary.
 The trustee can also be either a natural or a legal person who would be typically licensed by the Malta Financial Services Authority to act as such; and